Prompt-aligned Gradient for Prompt Tuning: Experiments

 \textbf{Conflict of knowledge.} \texttt{ProGrad} requires the updated gradient direction be acute to the general knowledge gradient directions.
 We explore how this constraint helps to defuse the conflicts of domain-specific and general knowledge by visualizing the angle between their representative gradients during training (angle between $\gce$ and $\gkl$).
-As depicted in Figure~\ref{fig:ablation-2}, for the normal training without $\gprograd$, the angle between $\gce$ and $\gkl$ converges to 90 degree due to the fact that ``all high-dimensional random vectors are almost always orthogonal to each other''~\cite{JMLR:cai13a}.
-Intuitively, without any constraint, the optimization direction $\gce$ is independent to the general direction, and the average angle would be around 90 degree (\ie, orthogonal).
-In contrast, utilizing $\gprograd$ during training leads to the result that the angle finally converge to an obtuse angle.
+As depicted in Figure~\ref{fig:ablation-2}, without $\gprograd$, the angle between $\gce$ and $\gkl$ converges to 90 degree due to the fact that ``all high-dimensional random vectors are almost always orthogonal to each other''~\cite{JMLR:cai13a}.
+Intuitively, without any constraint, the optimization direction $\gce$ is independent to the general direction, and the average angle would be orthogonal.
+In contrast, utilizing $\gprograd$ results in the convergence of the angle to an obtuse angle.
 The reason is that $\gprograd$ intervenes the model to learn the downstream knowledge aligned with the general knowledge and leads to the insufficient learning of downstream knowledge that is incompatible with the general knowledge.
 As training stabilizes, $\gce$ struggles to learn the conflicting knowledge, reflecting an obtuse angle to the $\gkl$.
 Thanks to \texttt{ProGrad}, we discard such conflicting knowledge to avoid forgetting.

-\textbf{Comparison with conventional knowledge distillation.} Since our \texttt{ProGrad} utilizes the gradient direction of knowledge distillation loss as regularization, one may wonder whether our \texttt{ProGrad} is indeed conventional knowledge distillation.
-We answer this question by investigating whether a simple knowledge distillation (\ie, $\mathcal{L}_\text{total}=\mathcal{L}_\text{ce}+\mathcal{L}_\text{kd}$) can achieve similar performance as our \texttt{ProGrad}.
-We repeated the few-shot experiments on 11 datasets and report the average results in Table~\ref{tab:compare_kd}.
-Overall, \texttt{ProGrad} outperforms KD for various few-shot settings.
-Although KD promotes CoOp in low-shot (\eg, 1, 2 and 4 shots), the performance drops when number of shots is large (see 8 and 16 shots).
-These results indicate that our \texttt{ProGrad} works differently from KD and is more robust to the number of training samples.
-Please see Appendix for the details on each dataset results.